 Note: POLISCI 299A only fulfills the WIM requirement for students who are writing an honors thesis in Political Science.

-- No more than two 3-unit Stanford Introductory Seminar courses can be applied toward the 70 unit major requirement.
+- No more than two 3-unit Stanford Introductory Seminar courses or Sophomore College courses can be applied toward the 70 unit major requirement.

 Counting non-Political Science Courses Toward the Major